adamgraham/polykai/README.md

 ![screenshot](https://raw.githubusercontent.com/adamgraham/polykai/master/images/screenshot.png)

-## Installation
+## Getting Started

-Instructions on how to install the color scheme can be found in the respective directory for the desired editor.
+Instructions on how to install the color scheme can be found in the respective directory for your desired editor.
 Additional information can be found [here](https://github.com/adamgraham/polykai-vscode) for the Visual Studio Code extension.

 ## Color Palette